iszczesniak/cpp/memory/index.md

 * `std::string("Hello")`, type `std::string`, argument `"Hello"`.

 Prior to C++17, such a recepie always created a temporary (a temporary object).
-A temporary was created and then destroyed, all part of the evaluation of an expression.
-Since C++17 these recepies are called **prvalue** expressions, or prvalues in short.
+A temporary was created always on the stack and then destroyed before the evaluation of the expression was complete.
+Since C++17 these recipes are called **prvalue** expressions, or prvalues in short.
 We'll look into the expression categories later, but we stick to the term **prvalue**.

 A prvalue creates a datum, and it differs from a variable initilization in that we don't give it a name.
 As shown in the